gemrb/gemrb.github.io/Debugging-with-a-VM.md

 ## A few general Linux notes

-If you picked either Kubuntu (KDE) or Xubuntu (XFCE) your virtual machine will be slightly similar to windows.
+If you picked either Kubuntu (KDE) your virtual machine will be slightly similar to Windows.
 You'll have a start menu where you can find all your programs, default programs like Mozilla Firefox, a text editor, a file browser etc. Some things are quite different, though:

 - Linux is case sensitive. `GemRB`, `gemrb` and `Gemrb` would all be different files.
 - Linux uses forward slash instead of backwards slash for file paths.
 - Linux doesn't have drive letters (no `C:\`).
 Drives are available under `/media`.
-- Your main directory for user files is "home" which is found under `/home/YourUserName` or `~` fo short.
+- Your main directory for user files is "home" which is found under `/home/YourUserName` or `~` for short.
 - `sudo` is used to run something with admin privileges.
 It's needed to install things system-wide.
 - To navigate in the terminal, the main command is `cd` to `c`hange `d`irectory. `cd ..` moves one level up. `cd ~` will bring you back to your home directory.
 Also, if you have file paths